Alliinase

-Hence, this enzyme has one substrate, S-alkyl-L-cysteine S-oxide, and two products, alkyl sulfenate and 2-aminoacrylate.
+Hence, this enzyme has one substrate, 2 molecules of an S-alkyl-L-cysteine S-oxide, and two products, 1 molecule each of a alkyl sulfenate and 2-aminoacrylate.
+The prototypical example is conversion of alliin into allicin, hence the name.
+This enzyme is a carbon-sulfur lyase (it breaks a C-S bond).

-This enzyme belongs to the family of lyases, specifically the class of carbon-sulfur lyases.
+This enzyme is found in plants of the genus Allium, such as garlic and onions.
+Alliinase is responsible for catalyzing chemical reactions that produce the volatile chemicals that give these foods their flavors, odors, and tear-inducing properties.

 The systematic name of this enzyme class is S-alkyl-L-cysteine S-oxide alkyl-sulfenate-lyase (2-aminoacrylate-forming).
 Other names in common use include alliinase, cysteine sulfoxide lyase, alkylcysteine sulfoxide lyase, S-alkylcysteine sulfoxide lyase, L-cysteine sulfoxide lyase, S-alkyl-L-cysteine sulfoxide lyase, and alliin alkyl-sulfenate-lyase.
-It employs one cofactor, pyridoxal phosphate.
+It employs one cofactor, pyridoxal phosphate (the active form of vitamin B6).